Skip to content

 Key Principles for Your First Month

-These principles should guide every decision during your first 30 days:
+These principles guide every decision in your first 30 days:

 Principle 1: Action Over Perfection

 Post the “good enough” photo.
 Send the “good enough” tweet.
 Launch with the “good enough” page.
-You can always improve later.
-What you can’t do is get back the month you spent trying to make everything perfect before starting.
+You improve everything over time.
+What you cannot recover is the month you spent waiting to start.
+When you act before perfect, the feedback that improves your work arrives sooner.

 Principle 2: Promotion, Promotion, Promotion

-If you have a free hour, spend it promoting, not creating more content.
-You already have content ready.
-What you need is eyeballs.
-Push your promotional efforts harder than feels comfortable.
+If you have a free hour and your content library is stocked, spend it promoting — not creating more content.
+What you need is visibility.
+The ones who earn are the ones who push their promotional efforts harder than feels comfortable.

 Principle 3: Engage Like a Human